heitorbaldo/DigplexQ/README.md

 ------
 DigplexQ is a Python package to perform computations with digraph-based complexes (directed flag complexes and path complexes).
 It is an "adjacency matrix-centered" package since it was designed so that the user can perform all computations just by entering an adjacency matrix as input.

 This package implements several quantitative methods for the analysis of digraph-based complexes, mainly based on concepts from directed Q-Analysis.
+Only lower q-adjacencies were implemented so far.

 * Free software: MIT license
 * Documentation: [Documentation](https://github.com/heitorbaldo/DigplexQ/blob/main/documentation_digplexq.pdf)